stomfaig/RES/readme.md

 *Even though the CPU is not completely ready yet, I need a fairly simple external BUS and Memory implementation, that I can use in testing.*

 Mainly for convenience reasons I am going to treat the bus and the memory as a singular object.
-For now the memory is owned by the CPU, but thr final plan is to have a decentralised CPU, just as on the original NES.
-This will also allow to swap out the CPU for custom objects that implement the 'Mem' trait, but are mocking objects for formal verification.
-Communication with the memory happens through signals:
+For now the memory is owned by the CPU, but the final plan is to have a decentralised CPU, just as on the original NES, where different components will have to request access to memory before interacting with it.
+Communication with the memory happens through the following channels:

+    address_bus : Address of the memory cell to read from, or written to data_bus    : In the case of writing, the data to be written into the memory, int the case of reading, the memory puts the data read form the memory cell onto this bus
-    AccessMode  : 0/1: determines whether the memory unit is expected to store the value on the data bus, or load a value onto the data bus.
+    control_bus : Control signals, that configure the memory AccessMode  (bit 0 of cb) first  0/1: determines whether the memory unit is expected to store the value on the data bus, or load a value onto the data bus.
-    MemEnable   : If 0, the memory is not active.
+    MemEnable   (bit 1 of cb) If 0, the memory is not active.
 If 1, the memory reads the value in the AccessMode register, and performs the requested operation.

+A memory unit can be used with the CPU if it implements the 'Mem' train from the 'bus' module.
+This trait provides implementations for operations related to the above buses.

+#### ArrayBus

+Completely memory backed memory unit.
+Mostly used for running the CPU without assuming memory mapped objects.
+The complete memory range (0x0000-0xffff) corresponds to a u8 array.

+#### TestBus

+Completely memory backed memory unit for testing.
+The idea behind this module is that when running a method in testing on a certain input data, we can predict what parts of the memory *should* be accessed, and what values should be written to the memory.
+TestBus can be preloaded with these expectations, and upon the CPU running, the TestBus panics if these expectations are violated.
+The 'TestBus' struct has 3 extra methods on top of the methods required by 'Mem':

+    set_read_target(addr: u16, val: u8)         : allow the cpu to read from the address 'addr' and upon the cpu reading from this address, return 'val'.
+    set_read_u16_address(addr:u 16, val: u16)   : same as set_read_target, but with u16 values.
+    set_write_target(addr: u16, val: u8)        : allow the cpu to write to the address 'addr', upon writing, panic if the written value is not 'val'.

 [1]:https://www.nesdev.org/obelisk-6502-guide/index.html